 No matter what sort of analysis or trading you plan to do, you’ll need access to quality market data for your research and development.
 This can be a challenging and possibly expensive process.
 If all you want is daily U.S. Equity closing prices for large cap stocks, you’ll probably be able to find this from a number of free or close to free sources.
 However, you may want intraday data (prices at hourly, minute, or even sub minute levels).
 Or maybe you need data for other types of securities (futures, bonds, foreign stocks, for example).
 In this case, you will find the data to be a bit more expensive and difficult to find.
 For example, I found that historical 1 minute data for the full S&P 500 going back to 1998 will cost over $750 from several vendors.

 However, some brokerages will give you access to historical data as part of their service offerings.
 For example, Interactive Brokers (IB) offers APIs for fetching historical data at different resolutions.
-For many people, this data may be good enough for historical backtesting and research, and it is included in the price you are already paying for market data.
+For many, this data may be good enough for historical backtesting and research.
+And the price you are already paying for market data includes this data.